securitytxt/security-txt/draft-foudil-securitytxt.md

 This field indicates the canonical URIs where the security.txt file is located, which is usually something like "https://example.com/.well-known/security.txt".
 If this field indicates a web URL, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).

-The purpose of this field is to allow a digital signature to be applied to the locations of the "security.txt" file.
+While this field indicates that a "security.txt" retrieved from a given URI is intended to apply to that URI, it MUST NOT be interpreted to apply to all canonical URIs listed within the file.
+Implementors SHOULD USE an additional trust mechanism such as a digital signature (#signature) to make the determination that a particular canonical URI is applicable.

 ~~~~~~~~~~
 Canonical: https://www.example.com/.well-known/security.txt